mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 Comparison with PySpark
 -----------------------

+Dask.bag pros:

+1. Doesn't engage the JVM, no heap errors or fiddly flags to set
+2. Conda/pip installable.
+You could have it less than twenty seconds from now.
+3. Slightly faster in-memory implementations thanks to `cytoolz`; this isn't important though
+4. Good handling of lazy results per-partition
+5. Faster / lighter weight start-up times
+6. (Subjective) I find the API marginally cleaner

+PySpark pros:

+1. Supports distributed computation (this is obviously huge)
+2. More mature, more filled out API
+3. HDFS integration

 Dask.bag reinvents a wheel; why bother?
-Some reasons:

-1. Given the machinery inherited from `dask.array` and `toolz`, dask.bag is actually very cheap.
+1. Given the machinery inherited from `dask.array` and `toolz`, `dask.bag` is very cheap to build and maintain.
 It's around 500 significant lines of code.
 2. PySpark throws Python processes inside a JVM ecosystem which can cause some confusion among users and a performance hit.
-A distributed task scheduling system in the native code ecosystem would be valuable.
+A task scheduling system in the native code ecosystem would be valuable.
 3. Comparison and competition is healthy
 4. I've been asked to make a distributed array.
 I suspect that distributed bag is a good first step.